buehler/mse-project-thesis-1/sections/04_distributed_auth.md

 ![Inbound Accepted Networking Sequence](diagrams/sequences/networking-process-inbound.puml){#fig:inbound_networking_process}

 {@fig:inbound_networking_process} shows the general invocation during inbound request processing.
 When the proxy receives a request (in the stated example by the configured Kubernetes service), it calls the translator with the HTTP request detail.
-The POC is implemented with an "Envoy" proxy.
+The PoC is implemented with an "Envoy" proxy.
 Envoy allows an external service to perform "external authorization"^[<https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/ext_authz_filter>] during which the external service may:

 - Add new headers before reaching the destination
 - Overwrite headers before reaching the destination